Schoolforbasics/runbooks/AnacondaRepo.md

 ### 7. Install Anaconda Repo Enterprise Packages

-##### **7.1.** Install the Anaconda Repo channel:
+##### **7.1.** Add the Binstar and Anaconda-Server Repo channels to Conda:

-* **Air Gap Installation:** Install the Anaconda Repo channel from local files.
+* **Air Gap Installation:** Add the channels from local files.

         conda config --add channels  file:///installer/anaconda-suite/pkgs/
         conda config --remove channels defaults --force

-* **Regular Installation:**  Install the Anaconda Repo channel from Anaconda Cloud.
+* **Regular Installation:**  Add the channels from Anaconda Cloud.

+        export BINSTAR_TOKEN=<your binstar token>
-        export TOKEN=<your Anaconda Cloud token>
+        export ANACONDA_TOKEN=<your anaconda-server token>
-        conda config --add channels https://conda.anaconda.org/t/$TOKEN/binstar/
+        conda config --add channels https://conda.anaconda.org/t/$BINSTAR_TOKEN/binstar/
-        conda config --add channels https://conda.anaconda.org/t/$TOKEN/anaconda-server/
+        conda config --add channels https://conda.anaconda.org/t/$ANACONDA_TOKEN/anaconda-server/

-Where **“TOKEN”** is the Anaconda Repo token you should have received from Continuum Support.
-This adds the correct channels to conda by updating the `/home/binstar/.condarc` file.
+Note: You should have received two tokens from Continuum Support, one for each channel.
+If you haven't, please contact support@continuum.io.
+The channels will be added to Conda by updating the `/home/binstar/.condarc` file.
+No tokens are required for Air Gap installs.

 ##### **7.2.** Install the Anaconda Repo packages via conda: